-Costa Rica is a nature-lover’s paradise; a quarter of the country is protected forest or reserve providing home to over 900 species of bird and 250 species of mammal including the beloved sloth.
+Volunteering in Costa Rica is one of the best choices for nature-lovers; a quarter of the country is protected forest or reserve, providing home to over 900 species of bird and 250 species of mammal including the beloved sloth.
 The diverse landscape includes volcanoes, mangroves, rainforest and beautiful beaches making it a fantastic country to explore.
 It’s easy to understand why it’s recently been voted the world’s happiest country and why more and more people are looking to volunteer in Costa Rica.

 Abundant Nature - sloths, capuchin monkeys, howler monkeys, turtles and ocelots to name a few of its amazing wildlife species, Costa Rica accounts for 0.3% of the earth’s surface but contains 6% of the world’s biodiversity.